dappnode/DAppNodePackage-ssv-generic/README.md

 # SSV Dappnode Package

 The **SSV Network** (Secret Shared Validator) is a decentralized, open-source Ethereum staking network that enhances validator key security and network redundancy using **Distributed Validator Technology (DVT)**.
-This package allows you to run an **SSV Operator Node** along with its **DKG service** for distributed key generation, operating on either the Ethereum mainnet or the Holesky testnet.
+This package allows you to run an **SSV Operator Node** along with its **DKG service** for distributed key generation, operating on either the Ethereum mainnet or the Hoodi testnet.

 ### Services